Jac-Zac/My-home-config/README.md

 #### Step by step instructions

-1. This is to clone the repository, and enter inside it ⏳
+1. This is to clone the repository without old commits, and enter inside it ⏳

 ```
-git clone https://github.com/Jac-Zac/My-home-config.git && cd My-home-config
+git clone https://github.com/Jac-Zac/My-home-config.git --depth=1 && cd My-home-config
 ```

 2. This command give execute permission to the script